NimaChamika/Data-Structures-N-Algorithms-JS/README.md

 - When data is unsorted, a linear search algorithm is preferred.
 - Time complexity: O(N)

+#### 2 - Binary Search

+- List need to be sorted.
+- Repeatedly divide the list into parts and check for the element.
+- Time Complexity: O(log n)

 ---

 ## 2- Data Structures